JenniPeriasamy/shoppingPage/README.md

 5. Adding wido config file
     1. ./node_modules/.bin/wdio config

-6. To run the tests:  npm test
+6. To run the tests: run  'npm test' from the root directory ShoppingPage
+7. reports avaialble in the ./allure-reports.